mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-go/_index.md

 }
 ```

 ## Icons

 Apps may include static assets.
 One example that was already used above is the `icon` for the two bindings.
 Static assets must be served under the `static` path.

-Download an example icon using
+Download an example icon using:

 ```
 wget https://github.com/mattermost/mattermost-plugin-apps/raw/master/examples/go/helloworld/icon.png
 ```